-Aerospace & Defense industry has been key sector for driving innovations globally.
-It has instigated innovations that have broader implications and in many cases have affected day to day life in a positive manner.
-AI, GPS navigation, commercial aircraft and satellites are few examples of innovations that have made colossal changes.
+The Aerospace & Defense industry has been a key sector for driving innovations globally.
+It has instigated innovations that have broader implications and in many cases have affected day-to-day life in a positive manner.
+AI, GPS navigation, commercial aircraft, and satellites are few examples of innovations that have made colossal changes.

-A&D innovations trends can be broadly classified in four major categories:
+A&D innovations trends can be broadly classified into four major categories:

-Materials: Few decades back, 70% of an aircraft parts were made of aluminium.
+A few decades back, 70% of aircraft parts were made of aluminum.
 Other materials such as composites, titanium, graphite, and fiberglass had limited applications.
-However, in modern day air crafts the use of pure aluminium has reduced to a minuscule 20%.
+However, in modern-day air crafts, the use of pure aluminum has reduced to a minuscule 20%.
 Most of the aircraft structural materials now consist of composites.
 For engine parts and critical components, the choice is for lower weight and higher temperature resistant material for better fuel efficiency.
 This has given rise to a search for new material development and a re-look at material previously discarded by the industry for poor machinability.

-Ceramics in engines and Graphene / Carbon nano tubes (CNT) for structures are the material in demand and pine for a different manufacturing processes and tooling than the ones in practice.With the uniqueness of application in the industry, the mix of materials in A&D seems to continue to change in coming years.
+Ceramics in engines and Graphene / Carbon nanotubes (CNT) for structures are the material in demand and pine for different manufacturing processes and tooling than the ones in practice.With the uniqueness of application in the industry, the mix of materials in A&D seems to continue to change in the coming years.

 Commercial aircraft turbofans are getting bigger.
 Larger fans and higher bypass ratios mean greater propulsive efficiency and lower fuel consumption.
 Turbofans being produced are having bypass ratios of 15-20, compared with 10-12.5 for the conventional engines.
 But their increased size will force changes in wing and landing-gear design and, potentially, aircraft layout and engine location.

-In the age of deflationary profit-margin environment and need for innovative designs, modelling, simulation and rapid prototyping play an important role for development and testing new design with lesser risk and low cost thereby reducing the time to market.
+In the age of deflationary profit-margin environment and need for innovative designs, modeling, simulation and rapid prototyping play an important role in the development and testing of the new design with lesser risk and low cost thereby reducing the time to market.
 A&D engineers can explore the effects of the most complex physical phenomena on unique product designs.
-They can imagine, create, optimize and evaluate multiple design alternatives for engines, wings, radar systems and other components that have the power to transform the industry – without investing in extensive physical prototyping or wind tunnel tests.
+They can imagine, create, optimize and evaluate multiple design alternatives for engines, wings, radar systems, and other components that have the power to transform the industry – without investing in extensive physical prototyping or wind tunnel tests.

-Technologies & manufacturing processes: The pressure on aircraft production continues to build in A&D industry, fuelled by an increasingly significant surge in commercial travellers and defence expenditure.
+The pressure on aircraft production continues to build in the A&D industry, fuelled by an increasingly significant surge in commercial travelers and defense expenditure.
 Today, the transition to Industry 4.0 appears to be the most effective solution to boost factory productivity.

-There have been tremendous investments in A&D industry to leverage this revolution, not limited to areas such as 3D printing, factory automation, advanced analytics and predictive maintenance for the aftermarket, but in more comprehensive capabilities and strategies on business transformation with Industry 4.0.
+There have been tremendous investments in the A&D industry to leverage this revolution, not limited to areas such as 3D printing, factory automation, advanced analytics, and predictive maintenance for the aftermarket, but in more comprehensive capabilities and strategies on business transformation with Industry 4.0.

-New components, new suppliers or an improved deal with the existing suppliers could improve products and profits significantly.
-Major prime contractors in A&D industry have integrated the suppliers into the manufacturing processes to ensureonlinevisibilityoninventoryatvariousstagesandqualitycontrol.
+New components, new suppliers, or an improved deal with the existing suppliers could improve products and profits significantly.
+Major prime contractors in the A&D industry have integrated the suppliers into the manufacturing processes to ensure online visibility on inventory at various stages and quality control.
 This has significantly reduced the latent costs and lead time across the supply chain but increased the supplier switching costs significantly.